AlanAlvarado23/Bot-for-MetaTrader-5-by-Alan-Ricardo-Alvarado-Ahedo/README.md

 # Bot for MetaTrader 5 by Alan Ricardo Alvarado Ahedo
-**Description**: Autonomous bot for trading in Python: trades in the stock market by MetaTrader 5 platform
+**About**: Autonomous bot for trading in Python: trades in the stock market by MetaTrader 5 platform

 ## English
 **Code autor**: Alan Ricardo Alvarado Ahedo